Jennifer from America asks:

 She goes on to elaborate:

 When I was younger I had a lot of the signs of being a highly sensitive person and an empath but as I got older it slowly stopped.
 I no longer feel empathy for people… or anything now that I think about it, and I’m not as observant as I used to be.
 My empathy just seemed to go away and I’m not sure if I even want it back.
 I deal with anxiety, panic, and depression, so I don’t think I need to be any more susceptible to feeling.
-I’ve spoken about it to my mother, who is highly sensitive, and she thinks I subconsciously numbed myself for protection.
+I’ve spoken about it to my mother, who is highly sensitive, and she thinks I subconsciously and emotionally numbed myself for protection.

 I want to say something before biting into this question:

 Almost every empath that I’ve spoken to, listened to, and observed – at one point in their lives – has numbed out their sensitivity, including ME.

 Reality for the highly sensitive or empathic person is often harsh, overwhelming, and confusing.
 The only form of defense many of us can put up against the world is the shield of numbness, which we develop through workaholism, food addiction, T.V. addiction, drug addiction – you name it!

 Here is what I recommend for the empath whose sensitivity has dulled or completely disappeared (if you would like more in-depth support, check out our empath book):

 1. Don’t force yourself to be anything other than what you are, right in this moment.

 The more desires and expectations you build for yourself to be “more sensitive,” “more understanding,” “more empathic,” the MORE you will suffer.
 Give yourself the permission to be apathetic, cold, and unemotional right here, right now.
 By accepting your current state of being, you open up space for growth to occur.

 It is ridiculous to expect yourself to go from 0% empathy to 100% empathy straight away.
 Getting back in touch with your empathy and sensitivity is a process.
 And accepting who you are – no matter how ugly or imperfect – is the first step to this process.